Donato Guerra, State of Mexico

 Donato Guerra is one of 125 municipalities in the State of Mexico, Mexico.
-It's municipal seat is the town of Villa Donato Guerra, which is the 13th largest town in the municipality of Donato Guerra.
+Its municipal seat is the town of Villa Donato Guerra, which is the 13th largest town in the municipality of Donato Guerra.
 The area is also known as Malacatepec (meaning 'hill in the shape of a spindle) and La Asunción Malacatepec.
 (Villa) Donato Guerra is located in the western part of the State of Mexico.
 In the region that is identified with Valle de Bravo.
 The town was named in 1880 in honor of Donato Guerra, a distinguished soldier of the War of La Reforma.
 It is located around 77 kilometers from Toluca which is the capital of the state, on Federal Highway number 35 Mexico City - Zitácuaro.

 The town

 Villa Donato Guerra lies at an altitude of 2,000 meters above sea level.
 The area was Mazahua territory until between 1474 and 1477 when it came under Mexica domination.
 It remain mostly populated by Mexicas until 1604.
 Franciscan friars constructed the Parish of Asuncion Malacatepec around 1550.
 As late as 1727, the town still had a commissioner of the Spanish Inquisition, naming lawyer Jose Bernal and Mendoza in that year.
 In 1770, a land and natural resources dispute arose between the towns of La Asunción Malacatepec and San Lucas Texcaltitlán, versus the owners of the haciendas of La Asunción, San Felipe Neri, Joloxtoc, and Endo.
 The town was formally recognized as an ayuntamiento in 1826 by the State of Mexico.

 In the 2005 census, the village had only 921 people.

-Villa Donato Guerra’s churches are St Martin Bishop, San Simon de la Laguna, San Francisco Mihualtepec, San Miguel Xooltepec and San Juan Xoconusco.
+Villa Donato Guerra's churches are St Martin Bishop, San Simon de la Laguna, San Francisco Mihualtepec, San Miguel Xooltepec and San Juan Xoconusco.
 The ruins of the Hacienda la Asuncion and Hacienda El Molino San Felipe Neri are examples of colonial constructions and are preserved as historical monuments.